 Glynis Francis is a World Champion and an inspiration to hundreds of Manchester women.
 Her ground-breaking cycling network for women, Team Glow, has attracted hundreds of women – some of whom had not picked up a bike for decades – and turned them into accomplished cyclists.

-Second Place CTC Volunteer of the Year and Volunteer of the Year for South East Region - Colin Waters
+Second Place Cycling UK Volunteer of the Year and Volunteer of the Year for South East Region - Colin Waters

 Colin is the backbone of Fleet Cycling.
 He organises rides in Hampshire and even takes a group every year to the Semaine Fédérale in France.
 Colin was also instrumental in the creation of the Fleet Bike Path.

-Third Place CTC Volunteer of the Year and Volunteer of the Year for South West Region - Graham Farrington
+Third Place Cycling UK Volunteer of the Year and Volunteer of the Year for South West Region - Graham Farrington

 Graham Farrington is currently Chair of Cycle Somerset, a local leisure cycle club based in Taunton.
 He is a founding member, treasurer and volunteer with Taunton Bike Club, which runs cycling activities for 8 – 16 year olds.